Math Doubts

 origin of protractor

-At the bottom of a protractor, the baseline is exactly bisected by a vertical line.
-Hence, the origin of the protractor is also called by the following two other names.
+At the bottom of a protractor, the baseline is exactly bisected at its middle point by a vertical line.
+Hence, the origin of the protractor is also called by the following three other names.

 Degree scale